Honeymoon Suite (album)

-Honeymoon Suite is the debut album by Canadian rock band Honeymoon Suite, released in 1984 on Warner Bros.
+Honeymoon Suite is the debut album by the Canadian rock band Honeymoon Suite, released in 1984 on Warner Bros.
 Records.
 In 1990 it was certified Triple Platinum in Canada (in excess of 300,000 copies sold).
 All four singles - "New Girl Now", "Burning in Love", "Wave Babies" and "Stay in the Light" - were also certified Gold in Canada.

 Track listing

 All songs written by Dermot Grehan, except where noted.